 What is the best temperature for running?

-The best temperature for running is 44 to 59 degrees aka fall running!
-Fall is the best time to nab those personal records because your body has worked hard running in the summer, becoming more efficient at pumping oxygen-rich blood to your working muscles.
+The best temperature for running performance is 44 to 59 degrees.
+Fall is the best time to nab those personal records because your body has worked hard running in the summer months, becoming more efficient at pumping oxygen-rich blood to your working muscles.

 Therefore, when the temperature drops, your body doesn’t have to work as hard to pump your blood, so you expend less energy running the same pace.
-Pretty cool, huh?
+Faster paces feel easier.

 Related: The Benefits of Running in the Heat